CardinalKit/cardinalkit-docs/src/3-web/2-settings.md

 Now you need to indicate to the web page that this new user is an administrator user, the user roles are managed from the database in firestore
 For users created from the web, this process will be automatic, it is necessary to do it by hand only once for the administrator user.

-First copy the uid of the user you just created
+First copy the uid of the user you just created:

 <br />